 8.1 TeamViewer [Get TeamViewer]

 TeamViewer is a handy all-in-one solution for remote control & support.
-You can use it to access remotely your own devices or devices of your colleagues when they need help and grant you access.
+You can use it to access your colleagues’ own devices or devices remotely when they need help and grant you access.

 TeamViewer is free for non-commercial usage.
 With a Remote Access Annual Subscription plan of 119 euros, 1 user can access 3 assigned computers or servers.